Generic name: fluorouracil topical [ FLOOR-oh-URE-a-sil-TOP-i-kal ]

 Do not use Carac to treat a skin condition that has not been checked by your doctor.

 Apply the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not apply two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid exposure to sunlight or tanning beds.
-Fluorouracil topical can make you sunburn more easily.
+Carac can make you sunburn more easily.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.